An Extraordinary Gardening Event

 Sister Plants Spring Perennial Plant Sale

-"Feel free to explore my garden, my never-ending labor of love, my stress-reliever, my serenity, my constant awareness of miracles, my gift to others to enjoy.
+As always you are welcome to stroll through my Bond Street garden any time, any season.
+Although the weeds have won, the garden is still my never-ending labor of love, my stress-reliever, my serenity, my constant awareness of miracles, my gift to others to enjoy."

 Sister Plants growers pour intensive, loving care into this special perennial sale by propagating perennials, trees, shrubs, and herbs all year long that flourish in local New England growing conditions.
 The sale brings together the talents of an avid group of local gardeners, and over 90% of our plants are grown in our own back yards.